Lecture Description

 - Be familiar with the concepts of indirect and conditional least-squares adjustments, distinguish between them, and combine them as appropriate.

-- Independently implement and solve both linear and nonlinear adjustment problems using MATLAB or a higher-level programming language.
+- Are able to implement and solve both linear and non-linear adjustment problems using Python or another programming language.

-- Be familiar with various data filtering methods and implement them independently in MATLAB or a higher-level programming language.
+- Are familiar with common data filtering methods and can implement them independently in Python or another programming language.

-- Place Fourier analysis in the context of least-squares adjustment and understand its role in data filtering.
+- Place Fourier analysis in the context of least-squares adjustment and understand its significance for data filtering.

-- Understand the progression from sequential adjustment methods to the Kalman optimal filter.
+- Understand the transition from sequential adjustment methods to the Kalman optimal filter.